📸 Image coming soon for Krapow Rice and Egg

 Storage & Serving

-Store the cooked chicken basil mixture and rice separately in airtight containers in the fridge for up to 2 days.
-Fry eggs fresh when serving for best taste and texture.
+Store leftover stir-fry and rice in airtight containers in the fridge for up to 2 days.
+Reheat gently in a microwave or wok.
+Cook eggs fresh for best texture.

 Best served: Breakfast or Lunch